daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

-This post details an AI-based matchmaking simulation leveraging vector based semantic search for user compatibility recommendations and retrieval-augmented generation for co-personalized first-date itinerary planning using OpenAI's GPT-4, OpenAI's DALL·E-2, and Chroma, an AI-native open-source vector database.
+This post details an AI-based matchmaking simulation leveraging vector based semantic search for user compatibility recommendations and retrieval-augmented generation for co-personalized first-date ideation using OpenAI's GPT-4, OpenAI's DALL·E-2, and Chroma, an AI-native open-source vector database.

 * TOC